tarndt/usbd/README.md

 4. objectstore shutdown

 ## Future

-As of writing, this package is actively maintained.
-Issue reports are welcome.
-Pull requests are welcome but will require consent to a contributor agreement.
+Work is in progress for an patch to the Linux kernel NBD driver to allow dynamic creation of NBD devices in addition to the pre-allocation at module load provided for today.
+This will allow facilities such as [udev](https://en.wikipedia.org/wiki/Udev) and the `mknod` [system call](https://man7.org/linux/man-pages/man2/mknod.2.html[) or [command](https://man7.org/linux/man-pages/man1/mknod.1.html) to provision more NBD devices then intitally created.

 Work is in progress for a [CSI storage driver](https://kubernetes-csi.github.io/docs/drivers.html) that uses the objectstore implementation provided in this repository.
+This will allow [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) to use the provideded object-storage backed device to provide [persistant volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 If you are interested in contributing please contact the author!